naninovel/docs/docs/guide/text-printers.md

 ### Right to Left (Arabic) Text

-Naninovel supports RTL text reveal effect in TMPro printers.
+Supports for RTL text reveal effect can be enabled in all the built-in printers.

 [!38b9ec2bbf18dc6ee469c3fb452eae29]

-To use RTL text in a TMPro printer, do the following:
+To use RTL text in a printer, do the following:
-1. Create a custom TMPro text printer.
+1. Create custom text printer from any built-in template.
-3. Apply `Naninovel/RevealableTMProText RTL` shader to the [font material](http://digitalnativestudios.com/textmeshpro/docs/font/) used by the printer.
+2. Apply `Naninovel/RevealableTMProText RTL` shader to the [font material](http://digitalnativestudios.com/textmeshpro/docs/font/) used by the printer.
 3. Set `Enable RTL Editor` property in "Revealable TM Pro Text" component inside the printer.
 4. Optionally, enable `Fix Arabic Text` property on the same component.